sanworks/Bpod_Wiki/docs/module-documentation/index.md

 - The state machine sends UART serial transmissions to modules using an RS485 IC at each end of the ethernet cable.
 This employs differential signaling over the Ethernet cable's twisted wire pairs, to make the digital messages more robust against noise.

 ## Building your own module/integrating existing Arduino system
-The [Bpod Arduino Shield](../assembly/arduino-shield-gen2-assembly.md) is a simple circuit board used to interface the serial ports on the state machine and the UART on Arduino boards (M0, Zero, Due, Leonardo, Adafruit MetroM4).
+The [Bpod Arduino Shield](../assembly/arduino-shield-gen2-assembly.md) is a simple circuit board used to interface the serial ports on the state machine and the UART on Arduino boards (Zero, Due, Adafruit Metro M4).

-It will help to become familiar with the [Arduino language](http://www.google.com/url?q=http%3A%2F%2Farduino.cc%2Fen%2FReference%2FHomePage&sa=D&sntz=1&usg=AOvVaw1v-cPDNL0l0ua0s9yO_xvD), an excellent intro for which is located [here](https://www.google.com/url?q=https%3A%2F%2Flearn.sparkfun.com%2Ftutorials%2Fwhat-is-an-arduino&sa=D&sntz=1&usg=AOvVaw1od5YgunQFQgRDuuzRaBOE).
+It will help to become familiar with the [Arduino language](https://www.arduino.cc/reference/en/), an excellent intro for which is located [here](https://www.google.com/url?q=https%3A%2F%2Flearn.sparkfun.com%2Ftutorials%2Fwhat-is-an-arduino&sa=D&sntz=1&usg=AOvVaw1od5YgunQFQgRDuuzRaBOE).